libretro/libretro-samples/input/button_test/README.md

 # buttontest
-A libretro core showing a graphic image of the Retropad gamepad.
+A libretro core showing a graphic representation of the Retropad gamepad.
 Pressing the buttons on the physical pad will highlight the buttons onscreen.

 ## Programming language